Content Section

 Mitt Romney’s Debate Performance: Best Tweets About GOP Nominee’s Love for Big Bird

-Mitt Romney said during the presidential debate that he “loves” Big Bird—despite his threat to cut PBS’s budget.
-The GOP nominee’s remark lit up the Twitterverse afterward, and The Daily Beast gathered the best of the tweets.
+Mitt Romney’s debate remark that he “loves” Big Bird lit up the Twitterverse.
+The Daily Beast gathered the best tweets.

 This may go down in history as the Big Bird debate.
 Just minutes after Mitt Romney’s “I love Big Bird!” comment, the yellow bird was Twitter’s man of the hour.
 Parody accounts and tweets spread like wildfire, furiously rallying behind the bird, whom Romney threatened to put out of a job by cutting government subsidies for PBS.
 While we wait to see which morning show gets a Sesame Street character to guest star first, here are the best tweets from and about the beloved yellow bird.